matheusliraofficial/inspiron-5566-hackintosh/README.md

-# inspiron-5566-hackintosh
+# Hackintosh - Dell Inspiron 5566
-EFI Folder to Create Hackintosh using macOS Catalina in Dell Inspiron 5566
+EFI Files to Create Hackintosh using macOS Catalina in Dell Inspiron 5566